 Having decided to pay a porter a fair wage it is important that a porter receives his payment on time.
 Peru Treks pay our porters on a weekly basis.
 Sometimes a porter is too busy on the Inca Trail to come to the office so we pay the porter's wife providing he has left us written instructions to do so.
 All porters must provide us with a proper receipt for the full amount paid.
 These receipts are kept in our office and are freely available to trekkers who want to check on the wages that we are paying.

-Since the beginning of January 2006 Peru Treks has insured ALL of our porters for life & accident insurance.
+Since 2006 Peru Treks has insured ALL of our porters for life & accident insurance.
 The insurance cover is 24 hrs all year round not just whilst on the Inca Trail itself.
 This has been something that we have been wanting to do for many years but a suitable insurance policy did not exists until the end of 2005.
 A new law came into effect in March 2006 that requires all trekking companies to provide such insurance cover and we are pleased to see that most trekking companies are now complying with this.

 The information provided above is specific to Peru Treks and is original material.
 The work is subject to copyright and cannot be reproduced in part or in whole by any other company without specific written permission from Peru Treks.